 - Professional Discipline

-Pam is a Managing Partner at O’Connell & Aronowitz and practices in our Personal Injury Litigation Department.
-Her accomplishments tackling the legal issues that arise during litigation have been critical to our Litigation group’s overall success.
+Pam has been a Partner at O’Connell & Aronowitz for 23 years where she practices in our Personal Injury Litigation Department.
+She was the firm’s managing partner for fifteen years.
+Her accomplishments tackling the legal issues that arise during litigation have been critical to the firm’s overall success.

-In April 2012, Pam joined forces with The Casey Feldman Foundation and EndDD.org for National Distracted Driving Awareness Month initiative aimed at keeping high schools students safe on the road.
-The Casey Feldman Foundation is a not-for-profit whose namesake was a 21-year-old Fordham University student when she was killed by a distracted driver.
-Her parents, Joel and Dianne, both attorneys, started the foundation in their daughter’s memory with the hopes of sparing other families such profound loss.
-Tragedy inspired a national movement and began Pam’s journey as a tireless advocate of EndDD in upstate New York.
-Today, under Pam’s leadership, 8 O’Connell and Aronowitz volunteer attorneys have brought EndDD’s message to more than 14,00 students in upstate New York.
-Pam has also presented to the Governor’s Traffic Safety Committee and NYS Partnership for Teen Driving Safety.
+When she is not practicing law, Pam is an active volunteer supporting many different causes that encourage and ensure health and safety.
+In 2012, she joined forces with The Casey Feldman Foundation and EndDD.org for a national distracted driving initiative aimed at keeping high school students safe on the road.
+The Casey Feldman Foundation is a not-for-profit whose namesake was a 21-year-old Fordham University student who was killed by a distracted driver.
+Her parents, Joel and Dianne, both attorneys, started the foundation in their daughter’s memory with the hopes of sparing other families from such profound loss.
+Tragedy inspired a national movement and began Pam’s journey as an advocate of EndDD in upstate New York.
+Today, under her leadership, O’Connell and Aronowitz volunteer attorneys have brought EndDD’s message to more than 14,000 students in upstate New York.
+Pam has also presented to the NYS Governor’s Traffic Safety Committee and NYS Partnership for Teen Driving Safety.